CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetChains200Response getSupportedChains(opts)

-List supported chains
+List wallet supported chains

-This operation retrieves all chains supported by the specified wallet type or subtype.
+This operation retrieves all chains supported by a specific wallet type or subtype.

 ### Example